choria-legacy/marionette-collective/website/simplerpc/clients.md

 After this code snippet the filter will only have an agent filter of _helloworld_ set.

+## Processing Agents in Batches
+By default the client will communicate with all machines at the same time.
+This might not be desired as you might affect a DOS on related components.

+As of version 1.3.2 you can instruct the client to communicate with remote agents in batches and sleep between each batch.
+This requires that your collective is running with the direct addressing mode introduced in 1.3.1.

+Any client application has this capability using the _--batch_ and _--batch-sleep-time_ command line options.

+You can also enable this programatically either per client or per request:

+{% highlight ruby %}
+mc = rpcclient("helloworld")
+mc.batch_size = 10
+mc.batch_sleep_time = 5

+mc.echo(:msg => "hello world")
+{% endhighlight %}

+{% highlight ruby %}
+mc = rpcclient("helloworld")

+mc.echo(:msg => "hello world", :batch_size => 10, :batch_sleep_time => 5)
+{% endhighlight %}

+By default batching is disabled and sleep time is 1

 ## Forcing Rediscovery
 By default it will only do discovery once per script and then re-use the results, you can though force rediscovery if you had to adjust filters mid run for example.